shadowsight00/ShadowBridge/README.md

 1. On the gaming PC, add a new channel and set its direction to **Mic**
 2. Select your WaveLink mic input device (e.g. `Mic In (Elgato Wave:XLR)`) as the output device
 3. In Discord on your gaming PC, set WaveLink (e.g. `Mic SPC Audio`) as your input device
-4. Hit Start All — your mic audio will now route through to Discord automatically
+4. Hit Start All.
+Your mic audio will now route through to Discord automatically

 ### Settings